abadget1/Java-Exercises/README.txt

 # Java-Exercises
-This is a repository of beginner Java exercises and homework assignments.
+This is a repository of beginner Java exercises, labs, and homework assignments.